gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Big sources of inspiration for me would be software such as [Blender](https://www.blender.org/), [Notch](https://www.notch.one/), and [Godot](https://godotengine.org/).
 In particular, I was wondering how to create a system that'd be both easy to use and expressive enough to allow the creation of interesting and emergent effects rather than simply ticking available engine features on or off...

-Towards the end of 2019, something somewhat cliked in my mind;
+Towards the end of 2019, something somewhat clicked in my mind;
 I'd design the system to have only two types of nodes (okay, three) and they'd work like this:
 - The **root node** from which the graph traversal would start at runtime.
 - The **data node** representing a piece of data of a given type.